 Throughout the year we work hard on letter recognition and sounds, sight words, word family knowledge, and decoding CVC words in isolation.
 That means we’re ready to practice putting words into the context of a story!
 Fluency passages and emergent readers are some of my favorite resources for building fluency skills all year long!

-I love word families for the practice they provide in recognizing chunks of words in bigger words, and how they open up so many cvc words for kids once they realize they know the “chunk” or rime.
+I love word families for the practice they provide in recognizing “chunks” of words in bigger words, and how they open up so many CVC words for kids once they realize they know the “chunk” or rhyme.

-My students that are ready to build fluency with cvc words and sight words have started to work through fluency and comprehension passages to practice reading complete stories.
-They are also reading phrases to practice words and sentences in isolation and reading out of context.
+My students that are ready to build fluency with CVC words and sight words love to work on these fluency passages to practice reading complete stories.
+This sampler also includes fluency phrases to practice words and sentences in isolation and reading out of context.

 My favorite thing about these emergent readers is the larger font – I find it to be SO helpful for early readers as it is large and clear for their decoding.

 Then I put the sets in sheet protectors (not each page, but the sets together) and put them in a 3 ring binder!
-Now, when I am working on blending cvc words with a specific vowel or word family, it is right at my fingertips!
+Now, when I am working on building fluency and blending CVC words with a specific vowel or word family, it is right at my fingertips!